 Re-mark Matric Papers

-• Possibility of marks to be adjusted based upon reexamination
+- Possibility of marks being adjusted based on reexamination

 Students can register for it at the school, district office, or online on the South African e-Services Portal.
-The deadline to register is 31 January 2025.
+The application period for remarking or rechecking is open from 13 to 27 January 2026, and no late applications will be accepted.

 Steps to register online: